mattmc3/string.zsh/README.md

 - if you see `#=> --flag` syntax, that's a thing [clitest] uses for certain kinds of tests
 - if you see the `#string.zsh` comment at the top of a code block, I use that to indicate that the code block should be pulled into the string.zsh
 - if you see `##?` comments, we use those to indicate usage strings (aka: help)
+- clitests are restricted to one-line only, so you'll see bias towards one-liners throughout. (eg: `if/else` multi-line statements become `test && success-part || fail-part`, and `for/do/done` multi-line statements become `for val in $arr; echo $val`).

 Tests are run using the following command: